Black-Owned Fashion Brands and Boutiques to Support Now and Forever

 11. Christopher John Rogers

-Get to know Christopher John Rogers: The designer's eponymous line is only a handful of seasons old, yet he has already secured 2019's CFDA/Vogue Fashion Fund Award.
-It's no wonder his collections have captivated many—his bold, joyful clothes are for dressing like you've got one life to live and it's a party.
+Get to know Christopher John Rogers: The designer's eponymous line is only a handful of seasons old, yet he has already secured 2019's CFDA/Vogue Fashion Fund Award and 2021's Womenswear Designer of the Year.
+It's no wonder his collections have captivated many—his bold, joyful clothes are for dressing like you've got one life to live.

 12. House of Aama